mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ### Lab: Setting up your Data Science Virtual Machine

 After creating an Azure account, you may access the [Azure portal](https://portal.azure.com).
 From the portal, create a Resource Group for this lab.
 Detailed information about the Data Science Virtual Machine can be [found online](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview), but we will just go over what's needed for this workshop.
 In your Resource Group, deploy and connect to a Data Science Virtual Machine for Windows (2016), with a size of DS3_V2 (all other defaults are fine).

 Once you're connected, there are several things you need to do to set up the DSVM for the workshop:

 1. Navigate to this repository in Firefox, and download it as a zip file.
 Extract all the files, and move the folder for this lab to your Desktop.
-2. Open "ImageProcessing.sln" which is under code>ImageProcessing.
-It may take a while for Visual Studio to open for the first time.
+2. Open "ImageProcessing.sln" which is under resources>code>ImageProcessing.
+It may take a while for Visual Studio to open for the first time, and you will have to log in.
 3. Once it's open, you will be prompted to install the SDK for Windows 10 App Development (UWP).
 Follow the prompts to install it.
 If you aren't prompted, right click on TestApp and select "Reload project", then you will be prompted.
 4. While it's installing, there are a few tasks you can complete:
 	- Type in the Cortana search bar "For developers settings" and change the settings to "Developer Mode".
 	- Type in the Cortana search bar "gpedit.msc" and push enter.
-Enable the following policy: Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
+Enable the following policy: Computer Configuration>Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
 	- Start the "Collecting the keys" lab.
 5. Once the install is complete and you have changed your devleoper settings and the User Account Control policy, reboot your DSVM.
-6. Be sure to turn off your DSVM after the workshop so you don't get charged.
+> Note: Be sure to turn off your DSVM after the workshop so you don't get charged.

 ### Lab: Collecting the Keys